mabrarov/exception-safety/README.md

 >    but all invariants are preserved and there are no resource leaks (including memory leaks).
 >    Any stored data will contain valid values which may differ from the original values.
 > 1. **No exception safety**: No guarantees are made.

+Providing classes which implement first 2 exception safety guarantees helps to create code which provides no-leak guarantee and so prevents resource leaks which is still possible in Java when "resource" means not just heap memory (like `java.io.OutputStream`).

 To build types providing exception safety guarantee like no-throw guarantee or strong exception safety, below Java operations / statements are considered providing no-throw guarantee and are used